SFWLtd/codequality-profiles/README.md

-# codequality-profiles
+# SFW's Code Quality Configurations

-Configurations of code analysis tools used by SFW
+This repository contains configurations of the static code analysis tools used by SFW.